 Breast augmentation, also known as augmentation mammoplasty, is one of the most popular cosmetic procedures among women.
 As the name indicates, this procedure aims to increase the breast size by placing implants under the breast tissues.

 Women undergo breast augmentation for various purposes, both cosmetic and reconstructive.
-You may opt for the procedure if you believe larger or more proportional breasts will make you happier and improve your quality of life.
-Or you may also opt for the procedure to restore your breast size after pregnancy, weight loss, breastfeeding, or other factors.
+You may opt for the procedure if you desire larger or more proportional breasts, or to restore your breast size after pregnancy, weight loss, breastfeeding, or other factors.

-This article provides a comprehensive overview of breast augmentation surgeries, including breast implant materials, placement options, incision styles, and the post-treatment recovery process.
+This article provides a comprehensive overview of breast augmentation surgery, including breast implant materials, placement options, incision styles, and the post-treatment recovery process.

 Why is breast augmentation requested?